 Other than that we only have a mortgage, no other consumer debt.
 We don’t have car loans, furniture payments, or any other payment plans and don’t plan to get into any of these.
 We try to avoid any recurring, monthly, payment and focus on building recurring earnings instead. 🙂 Our mortgage has a low 5-years fix rate and we purchased a house well below our means to keep our recurring expenses to the minimum.

-I don’t think there is any right or wrong way to do this but we decided to not combine our finances entirely.
+I do not think there is any right or wrong way to do this but we decided to not combine our finances entirely.
 We have separate checking accounts for all our day-to-day and have goal-allocated savings accounts.

 We share a home together and both share those expenses with automatic transfers.
 The mortgage and the bills are all automatically shared and paid from both our checking accounts each month.
 For all the other non-recurring things, we try to share week by week.
 I pay the groceries, this time, you pay the next kinda thing.
 It’s not a perfect split to the dollar but we don’t need it to be.

-We share the common passion of travelling multiple times a year and unfortunately, that can be a pretty expensive passion to pursue.
+We share the common passion of traveling multiple times a year and unfortunately, that can be a pretty expensive passion to pursue.
 We do most of those trips with credit card rewards points and for all the rest, we save for our common goal in a high yield savings account to earn a bit of interest along the way until departure.
-We both have multiple American Express cards and those points alone ends up paying for two or three trips a year, then we use our savings for the other expenses.
+We both have multiple credit cards and those points alone ends up paying for two or three trips a year, then we use our savings for the other expenses.